 I am a fully qualified Person Centred therapist and registered member of the British Association of Counselling and Psychotherapy.

-I have come to use several different approaches to meet the unique needs of the people I work with but, as Jung said: ‘Learn your theories as well as you can, but put them away when you touch the miracle of the living soul."
+I have trained in both the person centred and psychodynamic approaches and have subsequently learnt to integrate a number of different ideas to meet the varying needs of the people I work with.
+My professional experience and qualifications allow you to know that I have the relevant training and rigour to do the work but humans are profoundly unique and job titles are not.
+As Jung said: ‘Learn your theories as well as you can, but put them away when you touch the miracle of the living soul."
 [Carl G. Jung, Contributions to Analytical Psychology.
 (1928)

 I believe that each person I work with knows better than I do where it hurts.
 My work is in helping them to identify that hurt and learn to understand it.

 Although I list below some of my areas of experience, it may be useful to know that evidence consistently points to the 'click' between client and therapist as being more important in meeting aims than finding a therapist who has worked with a particular issue before.

 - Work-related issues